SURREY MUSIC SCHOOL

 0 Comments

-We continue this series on practicing with more really practical tips to help you support your child's practice at home.
-These are better done in a video format, so please watch the videos below and download the resources at the bottom of this post.
+We continue this series on practising with more really practical tips to help you support your child's practice at home.
+These are better done in a video format, so please watch the videos below.
 Do let me know how you get on with implementing the strategies at home.

 0 Comments